URS: A Unified Neural Routing Solver for Cross-Problem Zero-Shot Generalization: Methodology

 \subsection{Model Architecture}

 As shown in \cref{fig:URS_framework}, we adopt AM~\citep{kool2019attention} as our basic model.
 While UDR provides cross-problem consistency, different problems have diverse geometric priors.
-To efficiently learn the geometric and relational biases inherent in various problems and obtain better generalization performance, we propose two key enhancements: (1) Mixed Bias Modules (MBM) that integrate diverse geometric priors, and (2) adaptive parameter generators conditioned on the UDR.
+To efficiently learn the multiple priors inherent in various problems and obtain better cross-problem zero-shot generalization, we propose two key enhancements: (1) a Mixed Bias Module (MBM) that captures multiple priors inherent to various problems, and (2) problem-conditioned parameter generators conditioned on the UDR.
 Their implementations are detailed below.